How to Exchange Crypto Without KYC

 For those who prefer a direct trading approach, P2P platforms allow buyers and sellers to connect without intermediaries.
 These platforms often use escrow smart contracts to keep both sides safe.
 While some P2P exchanges impose partial KYC, many still allow smaller trades without verification.

 P2P marketplaces are especially useful if you want to use local payment methods (like bank transfers, e-wallets, or even cash) to get into crypto without going through a centralized exchange.
+You should still be careful about scams, follow platform rules, and understand that some jurisdictions treat certain P2P activity as regulated.

 5. Centralized Exchanges with Limits